 top of page

-• BME 6045 Special Topics – Nanomedicine & Drug Delivery (Spring 2018, 2019, 2020, 2021, 2022)
+• BME 4832 – Nanomedicine & Drug Delivery (Since Spring 2018)

 Nanomedicine & Drug Delivery is a 3-credit lecture-based course including discussion sections on recent publications, as well as pioneering literature in the field.
 This course covers the multiple aspects of the field of nanoparticle-based drug delivery from the basic concepts of syntheses and characterization of nanoparticles, to their surface functionalization and activity in vitro and in vivo.
 Specifically, the course highlights the parameters that modulate nanoparticle interaction with proteins and cells in vitro, as well as their biodistribution.
 Multiple applications are presented from imaging pathologies utilizing nanoparticles to therapeutic platforms in drug delivery.